 The Battle in Red Cliffs is a textbook case demonstrating how small kingdoms could defeat a superpower.

-In the 3rd century in China, the once strong empire Han Dynasty, that dominated the land of Far East for nearly 400 years, was crumbling and torn apart.
+During the 3rd century, the once strong empire Han Dynasty, which dominated the land of the Far East for nearly 400 years, was crumbling and torn apart.

 Red Cliffs, the battleground of the three kingdoms, ink painting by Wu Yuanzhi, of the 12th century